Cairnarvon/goldbug/doc/cipher.rst

    If you're using Python 2.x, remember to pass :class:`unicode` objects if your alphabet isn't ASCII.

    :param key: a :class:`dict` mapping characters to characters.
+If you pass
+               in a :class:`goldbug.cipher.RandomDict`, you get a
+               :class:`Homophonic` cipher instead.

 .. class:: Vigenere(key, alphabet='abcdefghijklmnopqrstuvwxyz')